What is cloud migration?

 - Cost savings.
-Reduce the cost of apps by up to 40% using a scalable and repeatable migration methodology delivered through a factory model; control costs using consumption-based pricing and eliminate capex-heavy on-premise environments.
+Reduce the cost of apps using a scalable and repeatable migration methodology delivered through a factory model; control costs using consumption-based pricing and eliminate capex-heavy on-premise environments.

 - Speed.
-Improve time to market by up to 30% using an integrated DevOps pipeline with a layered cloud security model.
+Improve time to market using an integrated DevOps pipeline with a layered cloud security model.

 - Rationalized application portfolio.
 Identify applications suitable for cloud migration using a full-stack discovery and assessment methodology.

 - Business transformation.
-Move and innovate faster, modernize aging infrastructure, scale globally, get better insights from data and restructure organizational models to create better customer experiences.
+Cloud migration solutions allow businesses to move and innovate faster, modernize aging infrastructure, scale globally, get better insights from data and restructure organizational models to create better customer experiences.

 - Digital transformation.
 Achieve digital transformation by enhancing agility, enabling better use of advanced technologies and facilitating culture change.

 - Data center consolidation.
 Spend less time managing data centers and more time running the business by migrating to the cloud.